garbados/roll-rs/README.md

 $ cargo install --git https://github.com/garbados/roll-rs.git --root $HOME/.cargo
 ```

+If you've already installed `roll-rs` but want to upgrade, append the `--force`
+flag to reinstall.

-Then restart your terminal or run `exec bash` and you should be able to run
+Afterwards, restart your terminal or run `exec bash` and you should be able to run
 `roll-rs`, if `$HOME/.cargo/bin` is in your `$PATH`.

 ## Testing